DonorPress/donor-press/readme.txt

 == Description ==
 ## Beta Notice:
-This is a functional plugin, but may take some intial setup to work well, and some things might not be as polished as they could be.
+This is a functional plugin.
+Some advance features (quickbook integration and .pdf generateion) require composer install.
 If you run into bugs, please report them to the developer.
 # Intro
 Donor Press was started by Denver Steiner who found himself managing the finances for 3 small non-profits.
 Short on both time and funds (like many small non-profits), Steiner needed a free way to automate thank you letter receipts and year end summaries.